-The ClubsThe Clubs were Talia Carte's military force, handling all matters related to security.
+The Clubs were Talia Carte's military force, handling all matters related to security.
 Escorts and patrols within the nation's borders, soldiers honoring alliances with other nations, and guards at the Roadways buildings all wore the three-leafed emblem obviously on their persons.

 Diamonds handled the empire's information and management needs.
 The world-famous Archives, a publicly-accessible magical repository of every piece of information the Diamonds could get their hands on, was maintained by the group.
 Diamonds handled specifics of trade deals with other nations, balanced the books with regard to taxes, directed management of raw resources, and consulted on publicly-funded projects.

 Hearts handled the meat of any governing body's work: the people.
 Administrators, healers, managers, and talent scouts all bore the distinctive magically-attuned tattoo of a red heart somewhere on their person.
 Traditionally, either the ruler or one of their close advisors spent more time with the Hearts than any other group before ascending to the throne (although this may be conjecture at this point.)

-The SpadesThe Spades were a government-funded messenger service.
+The Spades were a government-funded messenger service.
 For mere coppers, anyone who could get in touch with a Spade could have a message sent nearly anywhere.
 While this was certainly an invaluable service, modern scholars often question why it was considered so important as to be a separate group, rather than being incorporated into the Hearts or Diamonds.
 Unfortunately, we may never know.